onap/dcaegen2/docs/sections/services/datalake-handler/installation.rst

 Pre-requisite
 -------------
-Make sure mariadb-galera from OOM is properly deployed and functional.
+Make sure dcae postgres is properly deployed and functional.
 An external database, such as Elasticsearch and MongoDB is deployed.
 Install mongodb through the following command.

      #docker run -itd --restart=always --name dl-mongo -p 27017:27017 mongo